loic-sharma/NuGet.Assembly/readme.md

 dotnet NuGet.Assembly.dll queue-all
 ```

 Enqueueing all NuGet.org packages should take ~20 minutes.
-The Azure Function should be able to process all packages in a few hours.
+The Azure Function should be able to process all packages in a few hours on the consumption plan.